Itheum/architecture-diagrams/whitepaper.md

 # What is Itheum? <a name="intro-2"></a>

-Itheum wants to change this current toxic model for personal data collection and exchange and level the playing field — where the organisation and “you” (the data creator) equally benefit from the trade of personal data.
+Itheum wants to change this current toxic model for personal data collection and exchange and level the playing field — where the commercial enterprise and “you” (the data creator) equally benefit from the trade of personal data.

+Itheum empowers data ownership in the metaverse and brings new market value to your data.
+It enables this by providing “decentralised data brokerage” technology.
+It’s a suite of tools that enable for high-value data to be bridged from web2 to web3 and then be traded via peer-to-peer sales.
+It allows for “viral adoption” via our creative Data NFT technology and our innovative Data Coalition DAOs (which bulk sell your data).
+It also aims to be fully privacy-preserving, regulation-friendly and cross-chain; making it the most comprehensive core blockchain data infrastructure available in the market with use-cases in both the enterprise and consumer space.

-Itheum is a complete platform that aims to provide 2 fundamental products (that when used together) will flip the dynamic of personal data collection and exchange.
+It provides 2 fundamental products (that when used together) will flip the dynamic of personal data collection and exchange.

 ---